Portfolio · 2026 Boston → Vancouver

 Field test & iterate

 Prototypes in real hands, fast.
-A BrightBox in a farmer's kitchen beats a deck any day.
+I learn more from a BrightBox in a farmer's kitchen than from any deck.

 05